Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: Multitaper extensions: Missing data, confidence intervals, and the F-test

 except on the missing-data time grid $\{t_n\}_{n=0}^{N-1}$ instead of the consecutive integers $0,\ldots,N-1$.
 The MDSS form an orthonormal set on $\{t_n\}_{n=0}^{N-1}$ and can be used as tapers to produce a missing-data multitaper (MDMT) power spectrum estimate:

-where $\mathcal{F}$ denotes the nonuniform fast Fourier transform (NFFT).\footnote{See \citet{keiner2009using} and \citet{barnett19} for a description of the NFFT algorithm.} Although it is possible to use adaptive weighting for the missing-data multitaper, it often yields power spectrum with too few degrees of freedom for the F-test (\S \ref{subsec:Ftest}), so we do not use it here.
+where $\mathcal{F}$ denotes the nonuniform fast Fourier transform (NFFT).\footnote{See \citet{keiner2009using} and \citet{barnett19} for a description of the NFFT algorithm.} Although it is possible to use frequency-dependent weighting (Equations \ref{eq:Eigenspec} and \ref{eq:weights}) for missing-data multitaper, it often yields power spectrum estimates with too few degrees of freedom for the F-test (\S \ref{subsec:Ftest}), so we do not use it here.
 We note that \citet{springford20} presented a multitaper method for {\it Kepler} data that relies on interpolating the DPSS tapers.
-However, interpolated DPSS are in general not orthogonal on the missing data grid, so the independence of the $\hat{S}^{(k)}_{xx}$ is lost and jackknife confidence intervals cannot be computed.
+However, interpolated DPSS are in general not orthogonal on the missing-data time grid, so the independence of the $\hat{S}^{(k)}_{xx}$ is lost and jackknife confidence intervals cannot be computed.

 Figure \ref{fig:KeplerQ16flux_tapers} shows the PDCSAP fluxes from the {\it Kepler} Q16 observations of KIC~6102338 (top) and a set of MDSS tapers $\dpss{k}{n}$ made for those observations (bottom), for which $N = 3534$, $N\varpi = 4$ ($\tilde{\varpi} = 0.05539$~day$^{-1}$), and $K = 6$.
 Gaps are highlighted by gray shading.
-Note that all $w_t^{(k)}$ approach zero at either edge of the large gap: this behavior suppresses spectral leakage by removing the false high-frequency signal created by the sudden cutoffs in $x_t$ at the gap edges.
+Note that all $w_n^{(k)}$ approach zero at both edges of the large gap {near the beginning of the time series}: this behavior suppresses spectral leakage by removing the false high-frequency signal created by the sudden cutoffs in $x_n$ at the gap edges.
 (In fact, given the near-zero weighting for the earliest data, it would be reasonable to limit the analysis to BJD$> 2456322$.)
-Regardless of $N$ and $N\varpi$, all low-order DPSS/MDSS tapers $w_t^{(0)}$ and $w_t^{(1)}$ approach zero at the beginning and end of $x_t$ plus the edges of major gaps.
-We also see $w_t^{(0)}, w_t^{(1)}, w_t^{(2)}, w_t^{(3)}$, and $w_t^{(4)}$ approaching zero at the edges of the gap that begins at BJD 2456357.96.
+Regardless of $N$ and $N\varpi$, {the two DPSS/MDSS tapers with the highest spectral concentrations}, $w_n^{(0)}$ and $w_n^{(1)}$, approach zero at the beginning and end of $x_n$ plus the edges of major gaps.
+We also see $w_n^{(0)}, w_n^{(1)}, w_n^{(2)}, w_n^{(3)}$, and $w_n^{(4)}$ approaching zero at the edges of the smaller gap that begins at BJD 2456357.96.